 Shopping guide for Udaipur

 A visit to Udaipur is incomplete without some shopping from the local markets.
-The town is famous for traditional jewellery, pagdis, traditional clothes and wooden handicrafts.
+The town is famous for traditional jewelry, pagdis, traditional clothes and wooden handicrafts.
 Most of this local stuff can be bought from local markets at Hathipole, Bapu Bazaar, and the area nearby Jagdish temple.
 There are also three malls in Udaipur – Celebration mall, Lake City mall and R k Mall.
 For more details check out Famous shopping markets in Udaipur and Street shopping in Udaipur

 Celebration Mall Udaipur city